lukketotte/EpdTest.jl/README.md

 ```

 To recreate the applications for the bivariate normal case with 50 observations
-subsetted from the weather data
+subsetted from the weather data.
 ```Julia
 # From RandomFields package in R
 X = load("weather.csv") |> DataFrame